 Many people may not smoke on a daily basis, but will smoke socially.
-While you might think this is better than smoking daily, the likelihood is that eventually, social smoking can lead to an addiction, and it can still cause harm to your health.
+The same can be said of vaping.
+While you might think this is better than a daily habit, the truth is that any amount of smoking is harmful to your health, and nicotine addition can start after just a few days, a few cigarettes or a few times vaping.

 What is a social smoker?

 A social smoker is someone who usually only smokes in social situations such as in pubs, nightclubs, parties, and music events.
 Many social smokers do not smoke every day and may only smoke on a night out or with friends.
-These social situations act as social cues or triggers for tobacco use.
+These social situations act as social cues or triggers for smoking or vaping behaviours.

 Many people who smoke socially do not see themselves as a smoker, or as having an addiction to nicotine.
 Although they may have only smoked in social situations, usually they will go on to become regular smokers.